 ACT LIKE A KID

-Experiencing hyperawareness and a headache on a class of meditators, we hope you’ll try our new breathing technique to de-stress.
+Experiencing hyperawareness and a headache in a class of meditators, we hope you’ll try our new breathing technique to de-stress.
 Press your tongue and lips together, close your eyes and, feel your heart beating, feel your breath on the tip of your tongue.
 Imagine yourself floating in the air above you, so with every inhale, you’re meeting your parasympathetic challenges on the way up.
-Imagine you're in the present moment.
+Imagine you’re in the present moment.
 Your Bluetooth might beibel or your trusted breath journal might beep/click.
 Feel your parasympathetic challenge melt away.
 After you’ve completed this 30 times, this will be easier to navigate in your life.

 THINGS TO KNOW BEFORE YOUR FIRST CONCENTRATION MEDITATION

 1. INTRODUCE MEDITATION TO ANY SAUCY CLASS OR GROUP